- Written by Dr.Mehmet Demircioglu

 Optional expenses may include extra hotel nights, meals, taxis outside the clinic transfers, travel insurance, shopping, sightseeing before surgery, or a more flexible flight ticket.

-I would plan tourism before surgery, not immediately after.
-After surgery, the patient should focus on rest, washing, sleeping safely, avoiding trauma, and avoiding heat, sweat, alcohol, swimming, and unnecessary sun exposure.
+Plan tourism before surgery, not immediately after.
+After surgery, focus on rest, washing, sleeping safely, avoiding trauma, and avoiding heat, sweat, alcohol, swimming, and unnecessary sun exposure.

 If sightseeing is important, keep that budget separate from the medical decision.
 A hair transplant trip should not become so packed that recovery is treated like an afterthought.